dennoa/cruddy-express-api/README.md

 * tag.read can specify an alternate tag for retrieval operations.
 * tag.write can specify an alternate tag for update operations.
 * reqParamId is the id that will be used for the GET and DELETE operations.
 * getErrorResponses can be overridden.
-This is a function that can be passed { exclude: ? } to leave out any of the included errors: 400, 401, 404 and 500.
+This function can be passed { exclude: ? } to leave out any of the included errors: 400, 401, 404 and 500.
   The exclude option can be a string or an array.
+* getResponses can be overridden.
+This function can be passed { exclude: ?, entityName: ?, arrayOf: ? } where: (i) exclude leaves out any responses as per above behaviour, (ii) entityName if specified indicates a 200 response of a definition called entityName, if not specified indicates 204, (iii) arrayOf is only relevant if entityName is specified and indicates the response is an array of a definition called entityName.
 * errorDefinitions can be overridden.
 Defaults include validation-errors (400) and system-error (500).
 * searchProperties can be overridden.
 Default provides property docs for the skip and limit search controls.